osadose/osadose.github.io/README.txt

 ## Learning Objectives

 - Read CSV files using pandas
 - Inspect and understand data structure
 - Clean column names and data types
 - Handle missing data
 - Save cleaned datasets for reuse
+- (Optional) Visualize trends in cleaned data

 ---

 ## Loading the Dataset

-We will use the same Gapminder dataset you've worked with in previous weeks.
+We’ll use the same Gapminder dataset from previous weeks.

 ```{python}
 import pandas as pd